 When it comes to working with other people it is always best to remember that others are not always on the same page.
-In fact, when dealing with others that work along side you, it is imperative to remember they are most likely to see and evaluate issues and opportunities differently from you.
-That’s what makes teams work so well and helps everyone get along.
+In fact, when dealing with others that work alongside you, it is imperative to remember they are most likely to see and evaluate issues and opportunities differently from you, especially when you work in different technologies.
+These differences typically are what makes teams work so well and helps everyone get along.

 Developers and DBAs should be working together.
 Lord knows most DBAs do not understand all of the implications and complexity of writing front end code, and the same is true of developers with SQL.
 Getting along is what makes the late nights easier, the troubleshooting faster, and inevitable pissing matches less.
 It also removes the resentment that leads to higher turnover.